growthbook/growthbook/packages/sdk-js/README.md

 ### Attributes

-You can specify attributes about the current user and/or request.
+You can specify attributes about the current user and request.
 These are used for two things:

 1. Feature targeting (e.g. paid users get one value, free users get another)
-2. Assigning random values in A/B tests and percentage rollouts
+2. Assigning persistent variations in A/B tests (e.g. user id "123" always gets variation B)

 The following are some comonly used attributes, but use whatever makes sense for your application.